 The WRF-Hydro has been developed on a LINUX-based computing platform using Portland Group, gfort and ifort FORTRAN90 compilers.
-To date the model has been ported to the U.S. National Science Foundation IBM supercomputer 'yellowsone' located at NCAR and on the MAC/OS operating system using gfort compilers.
+To date the model has been ported to the U.S. National Science Foundation IBM supercomputer 'yellowsone' located at NCAR, the University of Texas/NSF XSEDE 'stampede' supercomputer, numerous Linux desktop machines and Linux cluster machines and to the MAC/OS operating system using above three compilers.
 It has not been rigorously tested on other platforms.
-When run in full hydrologic simulation mode, with all attendant process modules activated (e.g. overland and subsurface routing, channel and reservoir routing, and baseflow) the WRF-Hydro is a moderately computationallyintensive modeling system with respect to other physics-based environmental modeling systems (e.g. weather models, climate models, catchment hydrology models and other geophysical fluid dynamics models).
+When run in full hydrologic simulation mode, with all attendant process modules activated (e.g. overland and subsurface routing, channel and reservoir routing, and baseflow) the WRF-Hydro is a moderately computationally-intensive modeling system with respect to other physics-based environmental modeling systems (e.g. weather models, climate models, catchment hydrology models and other geophysical fluid dynamics models).
 However, computational requirements scale exponentially as functions of domain size and spatial resolution.
 Thus there are no firm rules on minimum computational requirements in terms of processor speed or memory allocation.
 Indeed it is possible and relatively straightforward to set up and execute simple runs over small basins using a single processor machine with a few hundred megabytes of disk space.
-However, the WRF-Hydro was designed for large domain, high-resolution applications which require significant computational, memory and disk storage resources.
+However, the WRF-Hydro system was designed for large domain, high-resolution applications which require significant computational, memory and disk storage resources.
 With these applications in mind, the WRF-Hydro has been fully parallelized to run on high performance computing systems.
 Information on the parallel computing schema is provided in Chapter 2.

 The FORTRAN90 modular architecture of the WRF-Hydro allows for extensibility and compatibility of existing and newly developed parameterizations.
-Input/output is handled using netCDF data protocols, which enable easy visualization and analysis using an array of readily available software packages (e.g. GrADS, Unidata's IDV, IDL, MATLAB, ncl).
+Input/output is handled using netCDF data protocols, which enable easy visualization and analysis using an array of readily available software packages (e.g. R, ncl, Unidata's IDV, IDL, ArcGIS, GrADS, MATLAB).
 The open-source, modular architecture is advantageous for community-based modeling systems where development occurs in geographically disparate locations.